 Donated School Supplies are Sweeter than Honey to Bee’s Learning, Inc.

-Volunteers and donors with donated school supplies at the CCV Center Tea Party for Bee's Learning, Inc. The school supplies will help at-risk youth in the St. Petersburg area.
-For Bee’s Learning contact Leah Veal at (727) 281-6564.

-CLEARWATER, FLORIDA, UNITED STATES, October 10, 2019 /EINPresswire.com/ -- On Tuesday, October 8, Bee’s Learning of St. Petersburg received school supplies for 40 children.
+/EIN News/ -- CLEARWATER, Fla., Oct.
+10, 2019 (GLOBE NEWSWIRE) -- On Tuesday, October 8, Bee’s Learning of St. Petersburg received school supplies for 40 children.
 The donations came from engaged citizens who attended a tea party for just this purpose at the Clearwater Community Volunteers (CCV) Center in downtown Clearwater.

 “The Bee’s Learning program is made possible by the hard work of volunteer teachers who care about the future of our youth,” said Michael Soltero, the Director of the Clearwater Community Volunteers Center.
 “Often teachers have to pull out their wallet to provide school supplies to their classrooms, so we thought we could help alleviate that cost.”